Yfedorov25/aws-iam-security-automation/README.md

 - Creates new access keys and updates them in AWS Secrets Manager.
 - Notifies via SNS about the rotation for user action.

-**Use Case:** Suitable for enforcing a routine access key rotation policy.
+**Use Case:** Crucial for organizations where IAM users access AWS services programmatically, maintaining key freshness and security integrity.

 ### Empty IAM Group Deletion